-Thermal food processing: Concept and mechanisms of heat transfer, Sources of heat and methods of application to foods, concept of sterilization, blanching, pasteurization on reduction of pathogens, concept and principles of microwave and radio frequency heating, Infra- Red (IR), Ohmic and Inductive heating, and, Effect of heat on nutritional and sensory characteristics, mechanism of microbial inactivation by thermal processing techniques Prolonging shelf life of food
+Thermal food processing: Concepts and mechanisms of heat transfer, Sources of heat and methods of application to foods, concept of sterilization, blanching, pasteurization on reduction of pathogens, concept and principles of microwave and radio frequency heating, Infra- Red (IR), Ohmic and Inductive heating.
+Effect of heat on nutritional and sensory characteristics, mechanism of microbial inactivation by thermal processing techniques.